Comparative Analysis of Conductive Hole Plugging Processes for Surface Mount Boards

-• Description: Using aluminum or ink blocking screen to complete via hole plugging post hot air leveling, with plugging ink as photosensitive or thermosetting.
-Ensures no oil leakage post hot air leveling, but may lead to uneven surface contamination and potential issues with virtual soldering during BGA mounting.
+• Description: This process involves using aluminum or ink blocking screen to plug via holes after hot air leveling.
+The plugging ink used can be photosensitive or thermosetting.
+While it prevents oil leakage post hot air leveling, it may result in surface contamination and potential issues during BGA mounting.

-• Description: Utilizing CNC drilling to drill aluminum sheets, followed by screen plating and hole plugging to ensure flat via holes.
-This process demands one-time thickening of copper and high-performance grinding equipment, making it less commonly used in PCB factories.
+• Description: This method utilizes CNC drilling on aluminum sheets, followed by screen plating and hole plugging to ensure flat via holes.
+It requires thickening of copper and high-performance grinding equipment, making it less common in PCB factories.

-Summary: The utilization of the plug hole process after hot air leveling addresses concerns of oil leakage but poses challenges related to surface contamination and uneven plugging.
-On the other hand, the plug hole process before hot air leveling ensures flat via holes but requires stringent copper plating and high-performance grinding equipment.
-Each process has its advantages and disadvantages, necessitating careful consideration of the specific requirements and production capabilities.
+Summary: The plug hole process after hot air leveling addresses concerns of oil leakage but may lead to surface contamination and uneven plugging.
+On the other hand, the plug hole process before hot air leveling ensures flat via holes but demands stringent copper plating and high-performance grinding equipment.
+Each approach has its pros and cons, so it’s crucial to consider specific requirements and production capabilities when choosing the right method.

 Contact